atom/atom/docs/rfcs/003-consolidate-core-packages.md

 1. All open pull requests on the package's repository must either be closed or merged before consolidation can proceed
 1. The package repository's code in `master` will be copied over to Atom's `packages` folder in a subfolder bearing that package's name.
 1. Atom's `package.json` file will be updated to change the package's `packageDependencies` entry to reference its local path with the following syntax: `"tree-view": "file:./packages/tree-view"`
-1. A test build will be created to manually verify the package loads and works correctly at first glance and also that package specs pass
+1. A test build will be created locally to manually verify that the package loads and works correctly at first glance
+1. The package specs for the newly-consolidated package will be run against the local Atom build
 1. A PR will be sent to `atom/atom` to verify that CI passes with the introduction of the consolidated package
 1. Once CI is clean and the PR is approved, the PR will be merged
 1. The package's original repository will have all of its existing issues moved over to `atom/atom` using a bulk issue mover tool, assigning a label to those issues relative to the package name, like `packages/tree-view`